bbc/newslabs-io/README.md

 #### test
+The `npm pretest` script will execute first, which initialises the development database (in `/sql/dev.db`).
 The `npm test` script runs one command:
 - jest: To run the unit tests for the backend and frontend applications